oracle/node-oracledb/INSTALL.md

        cd /opt/oracle/instantclient* && rm -f *jdbc* *occi* *mysql* *jar uidrvci genezi adrci && \
        echo /opt/oracle/instantclient* > /etc/ld.so.conf.d/oracle-instantclient.conf && ldconfig
    ```

+   On recent Linux versions, such as Oracle Linux 8, you may also need to
+   install the `libnsl` package.

 3. Copying Instant Client zip files from the host